Claude Code for GTM: Where to Start

 Context Files: The New Prompt Engineering

-This file is the Constitution for your agent.
-It tells it who it is, what the product does, and most importantly, what it is forbidden to do.
+This file is the constitution for your agent.
+It tells it who it is, what the product does, and most importantly, what it’s forbidden to do.

 The CLAUDE.md Template